Who Served Here?

 IMPORTANT NOTE: Armstrong served with Washington before and after Valley Forge, but was not present at the winter encampment.
 He is included for the use of people interested in his contributions to the United States.

 John Armstrong was born October 13, 1717 in Brookborough Parish, Fermanaugh County, Ireland.
 He was among the many settlers of Cumberland County, Pennsylvania, and came to be one of the most capable surveyors along the frontier.

 The expeditionary forces numbered about six thousand, of which sixteen hundred were British regulars.
-A road was constructed between Raystown and Fort Duquesne.
-Forbes advanced with his troops and came to an outpost named Loyalhanna, about fifty miles from the Fort.
+The British constructed a road between Raystown and their target, Fort Duquesne, stopping at an outpost named Loyalhanna, about fifty miles from the Fort.
 In November of 1758, Forbes marched against the stronghold, but the French set fire to it and marched away before the English could attack.
-The capture of the Fort virtually ended the struggle in Pennsylvania.
+The capture of the fort virtually ended the struggle in Pennsylvania.
 Forbes changed the name from Duquesne to Fort Pitt, and Armstrong raised the flag.
 Forbes died a year later in Philadelphia after retiring from service.

 Colonel Armstrong continued service with the military until the end of the French and Indian War in 1763 and in subsequent struggles later.
 He also served as a Judge of Court of Common Pleas for many years.